Best Thermal Carafe Coffee Maker Reviews 2020

 1 – The coffee is brewed with water at 200 degrees, and

-2 – the carafe is double volume and vacuum sealed stainless steel.
+2 – the carafe is double volume and vacuum-insulated stainless steel.

-Getting that water temperature up to 200 degrees is also one of the reasons this machine makes such a good cup.
+Getting that water temperature up to 200 degrees is also one of the reasons this machine makes such great cups of coffee.

 - Very simple to operate